 - Example: Taenia sps.
 Convoluta

 Planaria: Found in freshwater.
-The Body comprising cilia, and having the power of regeneration of the lost part.
+The Body comprises cilia and has the power to regenerate the lost part.
 They possess a pair of eyes and two lateral lobes.

 Schistosoma: These are called blood fluke because found in mesenteric blood vessels and the hepatic portal system of humans.
 It shows well-marked sexual dimorphism.

-Fasciola: Also called the liver fluke, as it lives in the bile duct of sheep and goats.
-It is also hermaphrodite but in these organiasms cross-fertilization takes place.
+Fasciola: Also called the liver fluke, it lives in the bile duct of sheep and goats.
+It is also hermaphrodite but in these organisms cross-fertilization takes place.